 Stepping Forward and Back

 This activity will require nothing more than an empty space with a wall.
-Have all of your employees stand one pace away from the wall.
+Have your employees stand one pace away from the wall.
 The individual running the session will make a series of statements.
 If the employee can answer “Yes” to a positive statement, he or she will move a step forward.
 If the employee answers “Yes” to a negative statement, he or she will take a step back.
-Positive statements might include “People of my race have never been barred from voting.”
+Positive statements might include “People of my race have always been able to vote.”
 Negative statements might include “I don’t see many people with my background at work.”

 Working Together Towards a Goal